cleophasmashiri/tictactoe-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

-## Interesting part
+## Interesting part.
 <p>
-  The function strategicPlay() enables the computer to compete with the human player.
+  The function strategicPlay() enables the program to compete with the human player.
 </p>

 ---